<?xml version="1.0" encoding="utf-8"?>

 Flowchart

 Flowcharts are similar to task flows but more detailed.
-Besides the path users take when interacting with the system, it also shows their decisions on that journey (is a user signed in? yes/no) and the reactive back-end processes they may trigger (send a request to the server).
+Beyond showing the path users take, they also document decision points (Is the user signed in?
+Yes/No) and back-end processes that those decisions might trigger (send request to server).

 Exercise #3

-The term 'wireflow' comes from the combination of words 'wireframe' and 'flowchart,' coined by Nielsen Norman Group.[2]
-As the name suggests, wireflows combine the benefits of both wireframes and flow diagrams.
+The term "wireflow" combines "wireframe" and "flowchart," coined by Nielsen Norman Group.[1]
+As the name suggests, wireflows merge the benefits of both wireframes and flow diagrams into a single documentation method.

 Wireflows show visual UI changes as users interact with an application or website.
-They can also contain annotations to indicate what happens in the back-end at that time.
+They can also contain annotations indicating what happens in the back-end during each interaction.
 Think of wireflows as illustrated task flows and flowcharts.

-Wireflows are particularly useful when documenting mobile, desktop, or web apps that don't have many unique pages but instead feature a few core pages that change content dynamically based on user interaction.
-This allows designers to show design in the context of common user tasks.
+Wireflows work best for mobile, desktop, or web apps that don't have many unique pages but feature core pages with content that changes dynamically based on user interaction.
+This lets designers show UI design in the context of common user tasks.

 Exercise #4